DavidWhitebird/AStarSearch/README.md

 	Examine all current node edges
-		Calculate estimate to get to goal node from each connected edge by given heuristic Place all connected edges into priority queue (frontier) by their estimated cost to the goal Repeat for node at head of queue
+		Calculate estimate to get to goal node from each connected edge by given heuristic Place all connected edges into priority queue (frontier) by their estimated cost to the goal Repeat for node at head of queue until goal node is reached
 ----------------------------------

 The heuristic is simply an estimated cost guaranteed to be less than the actual cost.